 Listed on one of these sites does not, by itself, ensure quality.
 We encourage you to conduct your own due diligence before choosing a provider, even if identified through a reputable resource.

-WARNING: Do not rely on internet based commercial directories, generic websites, sites that offer free treatment placement by calling an 800 number (including TV ads), or websites that offer unsolicited referrals.
+WARNING: Do not rely on internet-based commercial directories, generic websites, sites that offer free treatment placement by calling an 800 number (including TV ads), or websites that offer unsolicited referrals.
 Be wary of sites that provide “Top Ten Treatment” lists, unverifiable treatment center rankings, or present themselves as informational resources while offering to help locate treatment.

 What to Look For

 Look for programs that are Members of The National Association, that are Accredited by CARF or The Joint Commission, and are state licensed for all levels of care they provide.
-The state licensing authority and Accrediting body will have record of complaints filed against a facility, and violations.
+The state licensing authority and Accrediting body will have a record of complaints filed against a facility, and violations.
 Many of these resources are available online.

-Look for a center that is “in network” with your insurance.
+Look for a center that is “in-network” with your insurance.
 If not, ask what expenses you will incur.

 Look for programs that use evidence-based addiction treatment practices ranging from Medication to 12-Step Facilitation.